z390development/z390/z390test/README.md

 * asml - Assemble and link.
 Any non zero RC on assemble will exit with RC
 * asmlg - Assemble, link and go.
 Any non zero RC on assemble and link will exit with RC
 * mz390 - Assemble only
-* cblc - COBOL assemble only
+* cblc - COBOL compile only
-* cblclg - COBOL assemble, link and go.
+* cblclg - COBOL compile, link and go.
 Any non-zero return will exist with RC
 * lz390 - Link only.
 Output not cleared prior to run
 * ez390 - Run only.
 Output not cleared prior to run